obj-obj/Jam10Entry/index.md

 <br/><br/>

-This is my simple coding tutorial, which will guide you through different part of Javascript.\
+This is my simple coding tutorial, which will guide you through different parts of Javascript.\
 Eventually, you will put all these lessons together and make a Snake game.

 ###### How to use